poblahblahblah/gofigure/README.md

 gofigure
 ========

-ruby to go translation of factor
+ruby to go translation of facter